-- (1) A student registers for an examination via the Student Information System; a student may register for any of the published dates no later than by 13:30 one working day before the date of the examination. - (2) A student may cancel the registration for a previously registered date of examination via the Student Information System.
+(1) A student registers for an examination via the Student Information System; a student may register for any of the published dates no later than by 13:30 one working day before the date of the examination.

+(2) A student may cancel the registration for a previously registered date of examination via the Student Information System.
 The student may cancel the registration no later than by 10:00 on the working day preceding the date of examination.
-After the lapse of the deadline for cancelling the registration, the student may only excuse himself from taking the examination in accordance with the Code of Study and Examination of the University.2
+After the lapse of the deadline for cancelling the registration, the student may only excuse himself from taking the examination in accordance with the Code of Study and Examination of the University.3

-- (3) The head of the department may, due to capacity reasons, limit the number of students who may register for an examination date.
-Such limitation must be published in the Student Information System in advance. - (4) No later than two hours after the deadline for registration for an oral examination or for the oral part of a combined examination, the examiners for the given date of examination are published in the Student Information System.
-In the case of examination before a board, the list of examination board members is usually published immediately before the beginning of the examination.
-The examiners for a given examination date may change before the beginning of the examination in justified cases. - (5) The examinations are held at the registered address of the Faculty.
+(3) The head of the department may, due to capacity reasons, limit the number of students who may register for an examination date.
+Such limitation must be published in the Student Information System in advance.

+(4) The name of only one examiner for the given date of an oral examination or the oral part of a combined examination is published on the date of posting the registration dates in the Student Information System.
+This rule does not apply to dates for second resits.
+The examiners for a given examination date may change before the commencement of registration by students; a change may be done later only in justified cases.

+(5) The examinations are held at the registered address of the Faculty.
 The examinations and other forms of assessment of study may be held elsewhere only in extraordinary cases and upon previous consent of the Dean.